-- Note: The earlier you know your progress status; the more time you have to improve.
+- The earlier you know your progress status, the more time you will have to improve.

 Utilize your Resources

 Below are suggestions and a few on-campus resources.
-Please contact the departments directly for information on services and hours of operation.
-For a list of additional resources, please visit the KBCC resource page.
+Contact the departments directly for information on services and hours of operation.
+For a list of additional resources, visit the KCC Student Resources page.

 Academic Resources: Helps with academic needs, and resources/services which can assist in the completion of your degree.